 I’ve thoroughly enjoyed my internship thus far at valley water.
 My mentor Gabriel takes the time to ensure I understand my job, community outreach and the inner workings of valley water.
 We are both not from San Jose so I appreciate the time he took show me various creeks and maps to become familiar with the landscape.
 The Intern program emphasizes professional growth which bleeds into personal growth.
 The workshops have taught me the importance of networking, soft skills and business acumen.
 All valuable skills I will continue to use after this internship.
 The nice cherry on top is the employees outside the program are beyond welcoming and have made me feel like one of them.

 Held every year.
-The Two-County Next Generation Committee meets once per year with university career center staff to educate them about local government careers and discuss opportunities such as the Regional Internship Program, the Manager in Residence Program and Job Shadow Day, as well as local government representation at university job fairs.
-Career Guide for University Career Counselors
+The Two-County Next Generation Committee meets once per year with university career center staff to educate them about local government careers and discuss opportunities such as the Regional Internship and Fellowship Program as well as local government representation at university job fairs.